Before starting any SEO project, there is one thing we always need to check first: Is my website getting indexed properly?

 So what exactly is an XML sitemap?

-To put it simply, an XML sitemap is a list of webpages on your website.
+XML, standing for Extensible Markup Language, is a format specifically designed to be easy for search engine crawlers to interpret, simplifying the process of sitemap reading.
+An XML sitemap is a list of webpages on your website.
 You can include the URLs that you want Google to index in your XML sitemap and improve your website’s crawlability as a result.

 So how does an XML sitemap help search engines crawl your website content faster and easier?
-As the image above illustrates, Google can find page 9 immediately with an XML sitemap.
+As the image below illustrates, Google can find page 9 immediately with an XML sitemap.
 In contrast, Google will have to jump through 5 other pages to find it if the sitemap does not exist.

 And that is why the XML sitemap is important for SEO.
 If a search engine cannot crawl and index your webpage, how can it send traffic to you?